ericwoolard/Subreddit-Flair-Distribution-Counter/README.md

 Common Errors
 ---------------
 If you have both Python 2 and 3 installed on your system and receive errors when starting the script with `python main.py`, run the script with `python3 main.py` instead.
-This can be the case if you only have one environment variable set for python on your system (pointing to python 2), but have both versions installed.
-If you have to do it this way, you'll also need to make sure you actually installed praw for python3 instead of 2.
-You can check which version its tied to with `pip show praw`.
+If you have to do it this way, you'll also need to make sure you installed PRAW for Python 3 instead of 2.
+You can check which version it's tied to with `pip show praw`.
+If it was installed for Python 2, install it for Python 3 with `pip3 install praw`.

-If it got tossed in with python2, install it for python3 with `pip3 install praw`.
+To check which version of Python is being used when running `python` in CMD, run `python -V`.
+Similarly, you can verify that Python 3 is installed correctly and using the correct version with `python3 -V`.
+If you only have one version of Python installed, this won't apply to you.

 **HTTP 401 error (unauthorized)** -
   * This typically means there's an issue with the Client-ID you supplied.
 When you go to preferences>apps and click 'edit'